Inequalities for space-bounded Kolmogorov complexity: Space-bounded complexity of pairs

-\begin{proof}[Proof sketch] To prove this result, we need to look at the standard argument and see what changes are necessary for the space-bounded version.
-This was done in~\cite{longpre-thesis}.
-The standard argument goes as follows.
-Assume that $\KS(x,y)=m$.
-Then we consider the set of all pairs $\langle x',y'\rangle$ such that $\KS(x',y')\le m$.
-They can be enumerated, and there are $O(2^m)$ of them.
-Our pair $\langle x,y\rangle$ is an element of this set.
-Count the pairs $\langle x,y'\rangle$ in this set that have the same first coordinate $x$.
-Assume that we have about $2^k$ of them for some $k$, choosing $k$ in such a way that the number of pairs is between $2^k$ and $2^{k+1}$.
-Note that $y$ can be reconstructed from $x$ if we know the ordinal number of $y$ in the enumeration of pairs $\langle x,y'\rangle$ in this set (this requires $k+O(1)$ bits) and know $m$ (so we can start the enumeration).
-In total we get $O(\log m)+k$ bits (including the separation overhead), so $\KS(y\cnd x)\le k+O(\log m)$.
-On the other hand, we can enumerate all $x'$ such that there are at least $2^k$ different $y'$ such that $\KS(x',y')\le m$; there are at most $O(2^{m-k})$ of them, and $x$ appears in this enumeration.
-So we can specify $x$ by the ordinal number in the enumeration ($m-k+O(1)$ bits), and also the $m$ and $k$ needed for the enumeration.
+\item On the other hand, we can enumerate all $x'$ such that there are at least $2^k$ different $y'$ such that $\KS(x',y')\le m$; there are at most $O(2^{m-k})$ of them, since each of them produces at least $2^k$ pairs and the total number of pairs is $O(2^m)$.
+The string $x$ appears in this enumeration.
+So we can specify $x$ by the ordinal number in the enumeration ($m-k+O(1)$ bits), in addition to the values of $m$ and $k$ needed for the enumeration.
 The total number of bits is $O(\log m)+m-k$, therefore $\KS(x)\le m-k+O(\log m)$.
-(Note that $k\le m$, so $k$ also has a prefix-free encoding of size $O(\log m)$.)
-Combining the bounds for $\KS(x)$ and $\KS(y\cnd x)$, we get the desired result.
+(Note that $k\le m$, so $k$ also has a self-delimited encoding of size $O(\log m)$.) \end{itemize}